AI Knowledge Graph of the Artificial Turf Industry

 T°Cool™ Infill

-Envirofill Infill
+Envirofill® Infill

-Envirofill is essentially a manufactured sand that has less sharp edges than regular sand.
 This makes it safer for kids to play on versus regular silica sand.
 It also tends to have slightly more shock absorption qualities than silica sand.

 Envirofill is also an excellent high traffic area turf infill since the “rounder” edges of the product are easier on the artificial grass blades over time.
-It also has built-in antimicrobial protection from Microban® that claims to help prevent microbes such as odor-causing bacteria resulting from pet urine.
-This infill also tends to be cooler than rubber on hot sunny days and is generally thought to be safe and free of any toxins.

 Envirofill Infill Closeup